Lufthansa said a tough economic outlook and restructuring costs would limit operating profit growth this year and next.

-Excluding restructuring costs of EUR€160 million, the revamp programme's hundreds of projects contributed EUR€618 million to earnings in 2012.
+Excluding restructuring costs of EUR€160 million, the revamp program's hundreds of projects contributed EUR€618 million to earnings in 2012.
 That figure will rise to EUR€740 million this year, Lufthansa said.

 RISING FUEL BILL

-Lufthansa reported last month its 2012 operating profit dropped 36 percent as the price of jet fuel rose and it spent money on its restructuring programme.
+Lufthansa reported last month its 2012 operating profit dropped 36 percent as the price of jet fuel rose and it spent money on its restructuring program.